-What does the term "financial literacy" mean to you?
-What are some of the people in your life that you think are financially literate?
+Financial Literacy Reflection What does the term "financial literacy" mean to you?
+Who are the people in your life that you think are financially literate?
 Describe a situation in which one of the people you listed has acted in a financially responsible way.
-Financial Literacy Reflection Sheet